 - 32.01 For new Events, a cash sum equivalent to the prizemoney purse for an Event of that rating must be paid to the Regional Office at least 90 days prior to the Event Start Date in addition to the Licence Fee.
 Failure to send this amount will result in the Event being cancelled and forfeiture of the License Fee.
-If an Event is cancelled within the 90 days, then the cash sum and license fee are forfeit and used to offset expenses incurred by Surfers and the Licensing WSL Regional Office. - 32.02 For QS Events, Prize Money Minimum Breakdowns are as per Appendix C. - 32.03 QS Event prize money for foreign Surfers must be by bank transfer or US dollars cash.
+If an Event is cancelled within the 90 days, then the cash sum and license fee are forfeit and used to offset expenses incurred by Surfers and the Licensing Region. - 32.02 For QS Events, Prize Money Minimum Breakdowns are as per Appendix C. - 32.03 QS Event prize money for foreign Surfers must be by bank transfer or US dollars cash.
 Locals may be paid by cheque or local currency cash but these must be calculated at the US\$ buying rate as of payment date. - 32.04 Variations to prize money breakdowns must be approved by WSL. - 32.05 All onsite prize money is payable by completion of the day the Surfer is eliminated from the Event if paying by any means other than bank transfer.
 If paying by bank transfer the Event has 7 days from the end of the Event Window to complete payments for all Surfers who have provided banking details.
-Prize money for any Surfer who has not provided their bank details by one month after the Event finish date is forfeit to the Licensing Regional Office. - 32.06 All prize money payments will be paid directly to the Surfer by the Event.
-Should an Event fail to pay a Surfer within 7 days of the Event Finish Date or from the date the correct bank details are provided to the Event or WSL Regional Office (should WSL agree to pay any Surfers), whichever is the earlier, the Event will incur a \$100 fine per Surfer per day until the Surfer is paid in full.
-This fine will only be enforceable by WSL against the Event and will not be payable to the Surfer.
+Prize money for any Surfer who has not provided their bank details seven (7) days after the Event finish date is forfeit to the Licensing Regional Office. - 32.06 All prize money payments will be paid directly to the Surfer by the Event licensee in accordance with the relevant license agreement, but not later than seven (7) days after the Event finishes. - 32.07 WSL will provide any assistance possible to Surfers to collect the same.
+Any late payment of Prize Money will result in serious consequences for any subsequent editions of the Event without waitving any right of WSL to claim against the Event licensee. - 32.08 All Surfers must sign any forms or provide ID (passport or valid driver license) copies to the Event licensee if requested before they leave the Event.
+Failure to do so may mean loss of prize money.
+Event licensees must have someone on site during the competition hours of each day from competition start to thirty (30) minutes after the Event finishes receiving this documentation.
+If a Surfer fails to provide or complete necessary documents, they have seven (7) days from the Event end date to provide them or forfeit their Prize Money.